 The CST II Advisory Board agreed that up to \$200,000 per RSC could be used to match with industry, First Nations and/or civic communities to provide training for people in the harvesting side of the forest industry.
-Thirteen training initiatives worth \$726,096 have been approved.
-Of those, approvals of \$168,123 were abandoned, resulting in net approvals of \$557,973.
-Funds for all the net approvals made to December 31, 2015 have been disbursed.
-The Trustee continues to have discussions with several other contractors, First

-Nations and licensees that plan to develop training programs specific to the needs of their operations, and the employees they have or intend to hire.
+Twenty-five training initiatives worth \$788,981 have been approved.
+Of those, approvals of \$168,348 were abandoned or were completed under budget, resulting in net approvals of \$620,633.
+Funds for all of the net approvals to December 31, 2017 have been disbursed.
+The Trustee continues to have discussions with several other contractors, First Nations and licensees that plan to develop training programs specific to the needs of their operations, and the employees they have or intend to hire.